-As of June 30, 2023, we had \$325.9 million in cash, cash equivalents, and marketable securities.
-To date we have raised an aggregate of approximately \$1.4 billion in net proceeds from sales of common stock and private placements of our convertible preferred stock.
+As of March 31, 2023, we had \$355.1 million in cash, cash equivalents, and marketable securities.
+To date we have raised an aggregate of approximately \$1.3 billion in net proceeds from sales of common stock and private placements of our convertible preferred stock.

-In August 2022, we entered a sales agreement with Cowen and Company, LLC (Cowen), acting as sales agent, pursuant to which we may offer and sell through Cowen up to \$150.0 million in shares of our common stock from time to time in a series of one or more at the market equity offerings (collectively, the ATM facility).
-As of June 30, 2023, we have sold an aggregate of 4.7 million shares of our common stock, resulting in gross proceeds of \$29.5 million under the ATM facility.
-After deducting commissions and expenses, we have raised \$27.6 million in net proceeds under the ATM facility as of June 30, 2023.
+In August 2022, we entered a sales agreement with Cowen and Company, LLC (Cowen), acting as sales agent, pursuant to which it may offer and sell through Cowen shares of our common stock having an offering price of up to \$150.0 million from time to time in a series of one or more at the market equity offerings (collectively, the ATM facility).
+As of March 31, 2023, net proceeds raised under the ATM facility were immaterial.